Zijian-Lee/zijian-lee.github.io/_pages/about.md

 # 🔥 News

 - 🎉**Jan.
-2026:** Our paper "Secure Communication in the Presence of an RIS-Enhanced Eavesdropper in MIMO Networks" has been accepted by TWC (CCF B).
+2026:** Our paper "Secure Communication in the Presence of an RIS-Enhanced Eavesdropper in MIMO Networks" has been accepted by IEEE TWC (CCF B).
 - 🎉**Nov.
-2025:** Our paper "Neighborhood and Global Perturbations Supported Sharpness-aware Minimization in Federated Learning: From Local Tweaks To Global Awareness" has been accepted by TNSE (A1).
+2025:** Our paper "Neighborhood and Global Perturbations Supported Sharpness-aware Minimization in Federated Learning: From Local Tweaks To Global Awareness" has been accepted by IEEE TNSE (A1).
 - 🎉**Nov.
 2025:** Our paper "A Radical Heavy-Ball Method for Gradient Acceleration in Communication-Efficient Mobile Federated Learning" has been accepted by IEEE TMC (CCF A).
 - 🎉**Nov.
-2025:** Our paper "Towards Secure SAR Image Generation via Federated Angle-Aware Generative Diffusion Framework" has been accepted by IotJ (A1).
+2025:** Our paper "Towards Secure SAR Image Generation via Federated Angle-Aware Generative Diffusion Framework" has been accepted by IEEE IotJ (A1).
 - 🎉**Nov.
 2025:** Our paper "HiHa: Introducing hierarchical harmonic decomposition to implicit neural compression for atmospheric data" has been accepted by Computers & Geosciences.
 - 🎉**Oct.
-2025:** Our paper "LBKD: Rethinking Federated Backdoors for Low-Altitude Economy via LLMs and Bidirectional Knowledge Distillation" has been accepted by TNSE (A1).
+2025:** Our paper "LBKD: Rethinking Federated Backdoors for Low-Altitude Economy via LLMs and Bidirectional Knowledge Distillation" has been accepted by IEEE TNSE (A1).
 - 🎉**Sep.
 2025:** Our paper "Federated Dynamic Aggregation Selection Strategy-based Multi-Receptive Field Fusion Classification Framework for Point Cloud Classification" has been accepted by CMC.
 - 🎉**Aug.
 2025:** Our paper "Heterogeneity-Aware High-Efficiency Federated Learning with Hybrid Synchronous-Asynchronous Splitting Strategy" has been accepted by NN (CCF B).
 - 🎉**Jul.
 2025:** Our paper "Robust Single Image Sand Removal by Leveraging Uncertainty-aware SAM Priors and Prompt Learning with Refined Perceptual Loss" has been accepted by ACM MM (CCF A).